-- Flexible hours, book a time that suits you
+- Flexible hours; Book a time that suits you

 - Pay us by Card, PayPal, Google Pay, Apple Pay or Pay on-site

-A retrofit programme requires clear goals that must be adhered to, that the installers and designers work together to achieve.
+A Retrofit Programme requires clear goals that must be adhered to, that the installers and designers work together to achieve.
 The recently published PAS2035 is a UK standard that sets out a clear course of action to be taken by the design team to ensure these goals are met.

 Throughout the process you will work with a Retrofit Assessor who completes the initial reporting and a Retrofit Coordinator, who manages the project/works from start to finish.

 What is PAS2035?

 This initiative had the aim of identifying any common issues, especially with older properties, and creating a more well rounded process for improving energy efficient measures to these dwellings.

 This is to ensure that any ‘’quick win’ approaches are avoided and instead offer high quality retrofit works, that are overseen by trained professional from assessment to completion.

 The PAS2035 framework can be used for residential retrofit assessments and subsequent works either privately by a property owner or from July 2021, PAS2035 is the only method that can be used if you want to be included in any of the various government schemes for support or funding.

-Not all projects are required to go through the PAS2035 UK standards, but as our accredited Retrofit Assessors are qualified in these processes, this will give you the confidence that they’ll look after you throughout the entire project and advise you on the needs of your property.
+Not all projects are required to go through the PAS2035 UK Standards, but as our accredited Retrofit Assessors are qualified in these processes, this will give you the confidence that they’ll look after you throughout the entire project and advise you on the needs of your property.

-These guidelines ensure that the whole process is well managed, detailed and fit for purpose but also completed within an agreed timeframe
+These guidelines ensure that the whole process is well managed, detailed and fit for purpose but also completed within an agreed timeframe.

-The PAS2035 Retrofit Assessment is a detailed assessment for your property prior to the actual Retrofit installation and should always be carried out by a fully qualified Retrofit Assessor.
-The scope of the assessment will depend on the improvement measures required, risk level and the type of building it is.
+The PAS2035 Retrofit Assessment is a detailed assessment for your property prior to the actual Retrofitting installation and should always be carried out by a fully qualified Retrofit Assessor & Retrofit Coordinator.

 The Retrofit Assessment consists of three key reports that create an overview of the whole property, its current usage and potential.